Sehdev13/SSH-Brute-Force-Detection-Project/README.md

 ## Project Overview

-This project involved launching a brute force attack from an attacker machine (192.168.16.17) against a web host using SSH on port 22.
+This project involved launching a brute force attack from an attacker machine (192.168.16.17) against a web host (192.168.16.4) using SSH on port 22.
 Multiple logs, dashboards, and monitoring systems were used to track the attack.
-The goal was to understand how brute force attacks appear in various system logs, how to manually investigate them, and how SIEM/log-management tools visualize the attack patterns.
+The goal was to understand how brute force attacks appear in various system logs, how to manually investigate them, and how log-management tools visualize the attack patterns.

 ### Skills Learned